gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

       .. image:: images/mecanum-drive/mecanum-drive-blocks-sample-2.png
          :width: 45em

-.. note:: Units are very important when dealing with FTC programming, so try to always be consistent!
-Whatever units you use for the diameter are the units that the distance will be calculated in.
-So if you measure your diameter in inches, the reported distance will also be in inches
+.. note:: Units are very important when dealing with FTC programming, so make sure they are always consistent!
+Whatever units you use for the diameter are the units for your calculated distance.
+So if you measure your diameter in inches, the reported distance will also be in inches.

 Putting this all together with our previous testing program, we get